spanish grammar rules

 Of course, there’s way more to Spanish verbs than this brief rundown.
 Many tenses are beginner and intermediate-friendly, while others you won’t learn until you reach advanced Spanish grammar.

-But now that you know the present tense and the six pronouns, check out this in-depth guide on how to conjugate Spanish verbs when you’re ready to conquer the next.
+But now that you know the present tense and the subject pronouns, check out this in-depth post on how to conjugate Spanish verbs when you’re ready to conquer the next.

 11. Asking Questions in Spanish